dib-lab/workshop_12Jan_2023/SV_calling_LR/README.md

 ## 6.4 Edit subsample_table.csv
-we are going to specify the files for each dataset. open subsample_table.csv using emacs and  copy paste the following lines under header line
+we are going to specify the files for each dataset. open subsample_table.csv using emacs and  copy paste the following lines under the header line

 ```
 ucd1.2,/home/mshokrof/workshop_12Jan_2023_data/ARS-UCD1.2_Btau5.0.1Y.25.fa